September Massacres

 The minister of the interior, Roland, accused the commune of the atrocities.
-Charlotte Corday held Jean-Paul Marat responsible, while Madame Roland blamed Georges Danton.
+Charlotte Corday held Jean-Paul Marat responsible, while Madame Roland blamed Danton.
 Danton was also accused by later French historians Adolphe Thiers, Alphonse de Lamartine, Jules Michelet, Louis Blanc and Edgar Quinet of doing nothing to stop them.
 According to modern historian Georges Lefebvre, the "collective mentality is a sufficient explanation for the killing".
 Historian Timothy Tackett deflected specific blame from individuals, stating: "The obsession with a prison conspiracy, the desire for revenge, the fear of the advancing Prussians, the ambiguity over who was in control of a state that had always relied in the past on a centralized monarchy: all had come together in a volatile mixture of anger, fear, and uncertainty."